 ““Trickle-down economics”, also referred to as “trickle-down theory”, is a populist political term used to characterize economic policies as favoring the wealthy or privileged.” –Google definition.

 One of the biggest myths that those overwhelmed by the intricacies and complexities involved in understanding economic theory buy into is that an increased tax rate always leads to more revenue for the government.
 It seems like simple math to suggest that if the government taxes a corporation one percent on 100 million of their profit, the government will receive one million dollars, two percent equals two million, and the higher the tax rate the more a government receives to then redistribute accordingly.
-This is what economist Arthur Laffer has characterized as an “arithmetic effect”.
+This is what supply side economist Arthur Laffer has characterized as an “arithmetic effect”.

 Warren Buffett and the Already Wealthy

-Ask any wealthy, or privileged, individual about paying taxes, and they will inform that inquisitive person that they don’t mind paying taxes, that they’re not paying enough in taxes, or that they think they should be paying more.
+Ask any wealthy, or privileged, individual about paying taxes, and they will inform inquisitive minds that they don’t mind paying taxes, that they’re not paying enough in taxes, or that they think they should be paying more.
 The listener cannot help but consider such an answer to be wonderful, altruistic, and patriotic.
 What Warren Buffett will not add is that paying more in taxes will not hurt him, because he already has his money, and he doesn’t mind paying as many taxes as he could possibly pay, until the IRS tries to collect those taxes, and Warren Buffet takes them to court and succeeds in keeping more of his millions.

 The Straw Man Argument